WARNING: unbalanced footnote start tag short code found.

 Watermelon seed tea has also been used down the ages for bladder infections as it’s known to be a diuretic and can flush out the urinary system.

 According to Ayurveda, the ancient system of Indian medicine, melon seeds have cooling, soothing, diuretic, and nutritive effects.
-If you have problems urinating or feel a burning sensation every time you do, an infusion of watermelon seeds can help.
-They can also reduce high blood pressure, especially when combined with poppy seeds and almonds.

 High On Energy